Modeling a lean organization

 To re-establish a production and cost context for the various kanban scenarios that are proposed in Microsoft Dynamics 365 for Finance and Operations, activity-based production flows have been introduced as the backbone of lean manufacturing.
 All kanban rules refer to this predefined structure.
 The activity-based model supports the setup of a wide range of scenarios.
 However, this model doesn't add complexity for the shop floor workers, because all scenarios use the same activity-based user interface.

 Semi-finished products (non-BOM levels)

-Lean manufacturing for Dynamics AX integrates kanbans for inventoried products and semi-finished products in a single framework, and therefore offers a unified user experience for all cases.
+Lean manufacturing integrates kanbans for inventoried products and semi-finished products in a single framework, and therefore offers a unified user experience for all cases.
 Because of this architecture, additional BOM levels no longer have to be introduced to enable kanbans to be used for semi-finished products.
 This architecture also helps reduce inventory transactions to a minimum.

 Products and material in work in progress

 The reduction of batch sizes to the ideal state of a single piece flow in lean manufacturing can cause a dramatic increase in inventory transactions if each picking process or kanban registration causes transactions for the consumed items.
 The production flow architecture allows for the transfer of material to the production flow, together with the withdrawal kanbans in storage or transport handling unit sizes.
 The value of the issued material is added to the work in progress (WIP) account that is related to the production flow.
 This behavior resembles the behavior for material that is issued to a production order.
 The same principle can be applied to products and semi-finished products.
 Unless these products are created, transferred, or consumed within a production flow, inventory transactions are optional.
 After the products are posted to inventory, the WIP account for the production flow is reduced by deducting by the related standard cost.

 Value streams and value stream mapping